braedynl/CSE231-020-SS20/Project 03/README.md

 ## Useful Keyboard Shortcuts

 If you're on MacOS, all shortcuts involving CTRL use CMD instead, unless specified otherwise.
-Some of these shortcuts may vary between code editors -- the following are all shortcuts for Spyder.
-There are corresponding buttons in the Spyder menus for all of these.
+Some of these shortcuts may vary between code editors -- the following are shortcuts for Spyder.

 **Indentation**
 - TAB